rom-py/rompy/docs/formatting_and_logging.md

 ## Example Integration

-Here's how these components work together in a typical ROMPY module:
+Here's how these components work together in a typical Rompy module:

 ```python
 from rompy.logging import get_logger